 Layered over those anchors is the Acela and Northeast Regional rail-corridor freight pattern, which compresses the NYC-PHL ground-and-rail economics relative to the Houston, Atlanta, or Miami comparable-distance comparisons and which has structurally shaped the cross-city retainer logic that anchors the #1 position in this index.
 The combination of the I-95 ground corridor, the Acela rail capacity at Penn Station and 30th Street, the cluster of major US pharma headquarters within 25 miles of Center City, and the dual-state jurisdictional dispatch requirement across the Delaware Valley creates an operating market where layered vendor stacks consistently outperform single-vendor relationships.

-This index profiles nine operators ranked by their structural position in the Philadelphia corporate ground market as of Q2 2026.
+This index profiles eight operators ranked by their structural position in the Philadelphia corporate ground market as of Q2 2026.
 The ranking is not a “best of” list.
 It is a landscape analyst’s view of dispatch capacity, account posture, segment fit, and structural alignment to the Center-City-pharma-and-Cherry-Hill-corridor freight pattern.

 What the Philadelphia rate data shows